These 10 principles have helped us tremendously in building an effective remote work culture.September 1, 2021

 Our company values guide us in day-to-day and long-term decisions.

 Though your company values need to be clear, they can totally change over time.
 Ours surely did!
-Discover our personal journey and how we embraced change here.
+Discover our personal journey and how we embraced change.

 Once you decide to go remote, it’s better to go all-in.
 Instead of offering a few remote days per month or only allowing some people to work remotely, it's way better to make it a policy for everyone.
 This way, you can change your workflows and center all communication around a remote structure.

-When everyone communicates online, there is no loss of information.
-People that work remotely shouldn’t feel like they need to be in the office to be fully informed.
+Building a remote work culture includes ensuring that everyone has a sense of belonging to the team.
+Those who work remotely shouldn't feel like they need to be in the office to be fully informed.